 Strengths: Strong approval governance; mobile workflows; Amazon Business punchout; clean NetSuite handoff.

-Limitations: Built for governance, not execution; less POS-driven demand math; weaker fit for SMBs whose primary pain is supplier execution.
+Limitations: Built for governance, not execution; less POS-driven demand math; weaker fit when the primary pain is supplier execution.

 See LineNow vs Procurify.